SilverStripe DynamoDB integration.

 Once these are in place, this module will configure DynamoDB and register that as the session handler.

 Before you can actually use this, you need to create a table in which to store the sessions.
-This can be done through the AWS Console for Amazon DynamoDB, or using the SDK.
-When creating the table, you should set the primary key to
+Follow the instructions in the AWS SDK for PHP documentation.

 Sometimes you'll want to test that DynamoDB sessions work on your local development environment.
 You can make that